304 North Cardinal

 PIANONews: And for how long you didn’t play as a duo?

-Süher Pekinel: Until we were on the same opinion that our personalities are formed so far to let us accept each other mutually and “talk” in dialog together.
-It was first after our Master Exams in The Juilliard School of Music.
+Süher Pekinel: Until we were on the same opinion that our personalities are formed so far, to let us accept each other mutually and “talk” in dialog together.
+It was first after our master exams in The Juilliard School of Music.
+We studied until then always as soloists with our teachers.

 PIANONews: Was the pressure high in Juilliard?

 Güher Pekinel: It depends how the composer put the structure together with detailed information.
 Such finesses are incredibly important.
-The emotional and motional precision play also a very important role, like in Chamber Music.
+The emotional, motional and the specification of refinement in a measurement, plays a very important role, also in chamber music.

 Güher Pekinel: Among other factors, the language was very important to us.
 We also wanted to learn more languages.
-But at the end, language was only a medium to represent our ultimate voice with every other factor, we melted in together: Music.
+But at the end, language was only a medium to represent our ultimate voice with different other factors, which we melted also in music.

 PIANONews: So it would be possible for you to continue as soloists.